12 typical mistakes Polish people make when they speak English

 Vowels

-Given that Polish has a total of eight vowels, compared to the 22 vowels of English, vowel sounds represent an area of significant difficulty for Polish learners of English.
+Given that Polish has a total of eight vowels, compared to the 20 distinct vowels of English (short vowels, long vowels and diphthongs), vowel sounds represent an area of significant difficulty for Polish learners of English.

 Examples of confusion include: